 Location awareness boosts health monitoring

 The Covid-19 pandemic demonstrated the health benefits of location tracking.
 Many countries used smartphone apps to trace contacts and then tell those potentially exposed to the virus to self-isolate.
-In future, 5G and wearables would increase these capabilities, first by making the data transfer near-instant, and second, tracking signs of possible infection, such as body temperature.
+In future, 5G and wearables would increase these capabilities, first by making the data transfer near-instant, and second, tracking signs of possible infection, such as body temperature or other physiological markers for potential infections.

 These are high value, low friction use cases and can even be deployed in relatively mundane healthcare situations, such as directing patients to their appointment room through a large and crowded hospital.